Akkatecture/Documentation/content/docs/walkthrough/your_first_aggregate_saga.md

 We used a common bit of information that exists between these events to compose a locator for the saga.
 You can think of the SagaLocator as a function that returns an identifier for a group of events related to that saga.
 In this walkthrough, our sagas will have the identity of the form `moneytransfer-transaction-{transactionId}`.
 It is good practice to prefix your saga locator addresses.

-> Final note, we could have used a domain event subscriber to do all of this but then we would need to build in all the nice features specific to aggregate sagas.
-Which is why in Akkaecture we built them out since aggregate sagas are special kinds of stateful domain event subscribers who specialize in these kind of scenarios.
-Lets have a look at a domain event **subscriber** next.
+> Final note, it is good to think about an aggregate saga as a domain event subscriber that coordinates a distributed process.
+In Akkatecture, there exists a more barebones domain event subscriber for lighter scenarios.
+Lets have a look at what a domain event **subscriber** is next.

 [Next →](/docs/your-first-subscribers)